Pension Transfers or Cashing In Pensions? Get Free Advice

 The most common questions we receive regarding pension transfers and drawdowns are covered in the brief below.
 We have provided additional links with greater detail on each topic, should you require more information.
 Please feel free to take advantage of all the information here on our website.

-Pension transfers offer consumers the ability to maximise the return on their investment by moving their retirement funds to better performing pensions or to pension schemes that offer better features or more attractive tax environments.
+Pension transfers offer consumers the potential to maximise the return on their investment by moving their retirement funds that can offer better performing pensions or to pension schemes that may offer better features or more attractive tax environments.
 Consumers need to be aware that transfers are tightly regulated as a means of preventing fraud and discouraging consumers from using up pension monies prior to retirement.

 Be aware that there is a difference between a legitimate pension transfer and a fraudulent pension liberation scheme.
 Falling victim to a fraudulent scheme could result in significant tax penalties that could wipe out most of your pension savings.
 Also be aware that you can transfer several different types of pensions, including company pensions, SIPPs and personal pensions.